-Charles “Chuck” Duckett was reported missing after he did not return following his shift as part of a managed deer hunt at the Triadelphia reservoir.
+Charles “Chuck” Duckett after he did not return following his shift as part of a managed deer hunt at the Triadelphia reservoir.
 According to the WSSC, search efforts have continued every day since but there is still no clue as to what happened to Duckett, a 35-year-old married father of three.

 About 150 people, including Duckett’s wife, Kisha, along with family and friends, gathered at Brighton Dam to remember the missing man, according to a WSSC news release.

 As part of the vigil, WSSC reported that those in attendance placed flowers and notes at the scene and prayed for some sort of closure in the search for Duckett.

 WSSC released the following statements at the vigil from Duckett’s family:

 “Chuck, we miss you,” said Erin Coleman, a family friend speaking on behalf of Kisha Duckett.
 “We pray you can find your way home to your beautiful family…you have always been and always will be surrounded by love.
 May God hold you close until we meet you again.”